Clemapfel/jluna/docs/manual.md

 // equivalent to `julia -t auto`
 ```

-This sets the number of threads to number of local CPUs, just like setting environment variable `JULIA_NUM_THREADS` to `auto` would do.
+This sets the number of threads to number of local CPUs, just like setting environment variable `JULIA_NUM_THREADS` to `auto` would do for pure Julia.

 Note that any already existing `JULIA_NUM_THREAD` variable in the environment the jluna executable is run in is **ignored and overridden**.
 We can only specify the number of threads through `jluna::initialize`.